nadrojisk/PythonIDS/project2.md

         * `brew cask install wireshark`
     * Windows
         * `choco install wireshark`
-* Install Python dependancies
+* Install Python dependencies
     * Make sure you are in the root directory for this project
     * `pip3 install -r requirements.txt`
-* Ensure the hardcoded IP in `src/ids_responder.py` is correct for your network.
+* Ensure the hard coded IP in `src/ids_responder.py` is correct for your network.

 ### 1. Running the IDS